jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

     * Save the changes and close the file.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile
+Start the JBoss Server with the Full Profile
 ---------------------------------------------------------------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.